From £104,0259

 Comfort and Isolation

-Isolation is what the new Range Rover delivers in spades.
+Isolation is what the Range Rover delivers in spades.
 Partially that will be down to the noise- cancelling effects of the anti-noise it plays through its headrests but also, one suspects, as a result of the sheer hard work that has gone into the physical isolation of the cabin.

-At idle, this straight-six diesel Range Rover barely puts any more noise than is ambient into the cabin, and take the at-speed figures under advisement that it was damp under- tyre, which will raise them slightly.
+At idle Range Rovers barely put any more noise than is ambient into the cabin, and take the at-speed figures under advisement that it was damp under- tyre, which will raise them slightly.
 In the dry, one of our testers – who records voice notes while driving to refer to later – was surprised to hear himself say “I’m now doing 60mph”, given there was no louder background noise than at 30mph.
+We would be surprised if there’s a more isolated car on sale this side of a Rolls-Royce.

 Road surface bumps and lumps are brushed aside with ease.
 Jaguar Land Rover doesn’t get all aspects of vehicle development equally right, but with the leisurely accuracy and linear response of its controls, and the deftness it gives its cars’ chassis, this is one area where few if any other car makers – especially of big cars like this – quite nail it.
 A Bentley Bentayga is less cosseting, we’re confident.

 Run over surface imperfections or cat’s eyes or expansion joints in the Range Rover and you will hear, but not feel, even on 22in rims, a muffled thud from somewhere in the distance.
 And yet it doesn’t combine this with uncontrolled float or pitch or wallow.
-Pleasingly contained body movements are a significant part of a car’s dynamic comfort, and the Range Rover, in this specification at least, gets it absolutely right and proper.

 Off-road notes